kletobias/advanced-mlops-lifecycle-hydra-mlflow-optuna-dvc/README.md

 ```
 ---

+## Technical Documentation

+A more detailed, technical breakdown of each transformation, configuration, and pipeline orchestration step can be found in [documentation/detailed_documentation.md](documentation/detailed_documentation.md).
+This in-depth documentation covers implementation details, design choices, and extended usage scenarios.

 ## Quickstart

 Below is a minimal way to get set up and run the pipeline.
 Make sure your Python interpreter is available; if you are creating a conda/micromamba environment, you can install dependencies from `env.yaml` and then update `cmd_python` in your config before running DVC.